interlynk-io/sbommv/examples/folder_real_time_monitoring_to_dtrack.md

 Once SBOMs are triggered in a local folder, they need to be uploaded to DependencyTrack.
 To setup DependencyTrack, follow this [guide](https://github.com/interlynk-io/sbommv/blob/v0.0.3/examples/setup_dependency_track.md).

+- **Default Behavior**: SBOMs are uploaded only if the corresponding project in Dependency-Track (identified by project name and version) does not already have an SBOM.
+This prevents overwriting existing SBOMs.
+- **Overwrite Option**: Use the `--out-dtrack-overwrite` flag to force upload every time, overwriting any existing SBOM for the project, regardless of its current state.

 ## ✅ Transfer SBOMs

 ### 1. From Root Folder Only (no recursion) --> dtrack